mukhtar-github/Complete-Node.js-Course/4-Building-RESTful-API's-Using-Express/RESTful.md

 });
 ```

 Back in the browser, now let's head over to *'http://localhost:3000/api/courses/1'*.
-So you can see, we successfully read the value of this parameter, which is *1*.
+So you can see that we successfully read the value of this parameter, which is *1*.

-Also it is possible to have multiple parameters in a *route*.
+Also, it is possible to have multiple parameters in a *route*.
 For example, imagine you're building a service for powering a *blog*.
 So you could have a *route* with, *posts*, *year*, *month*.
 So we have two parameters.

 ```javascript
 app.get('/api/posts/:year/:month', (req, res) => {